UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

 Put real code in  ``cigar_party.py`` until all the tests pass.

 When the tests pass -- you are done!
-That's the beauty of test-drive development.
+That's the beauty of test-driven development.

 Trying it yourself
 ------------------